Deep-MI/FastSurfer/doc/overview/README.md

    ```
    The `--nv` flag is needed to allow FastSurfer to run on the GPU (otherwise FastSurfer will run on the CPU).

-   The `--no-home` flag tells singularity to not mount the home directory (see [Singularity README](Singularity/README.md#mounting-home) for more info).
+   The `--no-home` flag tells singularity to not mount the home directory (see [Singularity README](../../Singularity/README.md#mounting-home) for more info).

    The `-B` flag is used to tell singularity, which folders FastSurfer can read and write to.

-   See also example 2 fastSurfer singularity for a full singularity FastSurfer run command and [the Singularity README](Singularity/README.md#fastsurfer-singularity-image-usage) for details on more singularity flags.
+   See also Example 2 FastSurfer Singularity for a full singularity FastSurfer run command and [the Singularity README](../../Singularity/README.md#fastsurfer-singularity-image-usage) for details on more singularity flags.

    (b) For __docker__, the syntax is
     ```